Contents

 FL lenses were used on earlier Canon cameras.
 They can be used on the AE-1, but will have some reduced functionality.

 Automatic exposure will not work with an FL lens.
-All settings will have to be controlled manually.
+All exposure settings will have to be set manually.

 FL lenses do not have a connection to the camera to relay what aperture they are set to.
 As a result, stopped down metering will have to be used.